andrewmmc/notebook/README.md

-# Dockerised Jupyter Notebook with Jupyter-PHP
+# Dockerised Jupyter Notebook with Jupyter-PHP & IJavascript

-Python3 + PHP 7.2 kernel
+> Mainly for me to learn Python, with Jupyter-PHP & IJavascript installed for work.

-> Mainly for me to learn Python, with Jupyter-PHP installed for work.
+Python3 + PHP 7.2 + Node.js

 ## Get started